AlayhamTaha543/Tourist/.clinerules/workspace-rules.md

   "Do you want me to also include related files (e.g., X, Y, Z)?"
 - Never assume full project context unless approved.
 - Keep solutions modular, respecting the project’s architecture.
+- do not send more than 60 model requests per minute